reupen/mmh/README.md

 It is used by my foobar2000 components.

-The library is released under the Lesser GNU Public Licence (see COPYING and COPYING.LESSER).
+The library is released under the 3-Clause BSD licence (see LICENCE).